 The trick is keeping the lemon halves on your heels for an extended period of time, because you will need to have them on for at least an hour each time you do it.
 Of course, if it better if you can leave them on for a few hours – or even overnight.

 The only way I have found to effectively do this is to put heel socks over them to hold them in place.
 The problem is, it is very difficult to find this type of sock without that annoying gel in them.
-These heel socks are the only ones I have found without the gel.
+I occasionally find them on Amazon, so you may want to try there.

 18. Make natural potpourri and sachets.